bytecodeio/period_over_period_implementations/README.md

 <p class=MsoNormal style='margin-bottom:13.2pt;line-height:normal;background:
 white'><span style='font-size:10.5pt;font-family:inherit;color:#3A4245'>The following
-methods have been implemented in this project for easy lift and drop into other projects.
+methods have been implemented in this project for easy "lift and shift" into client projects.
 Selections can be made according to required period comparison and complexity preference.&nbsp; Instructions for implementing each are detailed below.</span></p>